McKinley Wright IV: Dallas Mavericks / Texas Legends (2022–2023)

 Wright joined the Phoenix Suns for the 2022 NBA Summer League.
 In September 2022, he was signed by the Dallas Mavericks.
 After training camp, his contract was converted to a two-way contract on October 15, 2022.

 Budućnost VOLI (2023–2025)

 On July 22, 2023, Wright signed with Budućnost VOLI of the Montenegrin League.
 In his debut season with Budućnost, Wright averaged 10.5 points, 4.3 assists and 2 rebounds on 46.3% shooting from the field, over 30 ABA League games.

 During the 2024–25 season, Wright improved his numbers, averaging 12.8 points, 4.9 assists and 2.4 points on 54.5% shooting from the field, over 30 ABA League games.
 For his performances throughout the season, he was named the ABA League MVP; he was also named the ABA League Ideal Starting Five.

 Dubai Basketball (2025–present)

-On July 10, 2025, Wright signed a two-year contract with Dubai Basketball.
+On July 10, 2025, Wright signed a two-year contract with Dubai Basketball of the ABA League and the EuroLeague.
+In his first season with Dubai, he was named MVP of the month of February of the 2025–26 EuroLeague.